Student Organization/Club Conduct Procedures

 Sanctions

-Student organizations that violate the RSOCC are subject to sanctions.
+Student organizations that violate the RSOCC are subject to sanctions and/or formal referral to the Office of Student Conduct and/or legal authorities.
 Sanctions may include, but are not limited to, one or more of the following:

 1. Withdrawal of recognition – includes but is not limited to the student organization being denied use of University facilities, use of the University name, and use of Associated Student facilities and services.
 Withdrawal of recognition may be permanent, indefinite, or for a specified time.